Call Us Text Us Email Us Schedule Map Us

 Another common cause is head and neck radiation therapy.
 Systemic diseases can cause dry mouth including autoimmune diseases – particularly Sjogren’s and Lupus.
 So can poorly-controlled diabetes, hyperthyroidism, Parkinson’s, and 60% of bone marrow transplants.

 So you’re probably asking what you can do about it?
-Here’s a list treatment options to help moisten the mouth and protect the teeth against decay.
+Here’s a list of treatment options to help moisten the mouth and protect the teeth against decay.

 • If possible, change the medication that’s causing the dry mouth